extremepro999/PREFS/docs/prefs_class.md

     "keybindings": {"Copy": "Ctrl+C", "Paste": "Ctrl+V", "Cut": "Ctrl+X"}
     }) # Creating an PREFS instance

-UserPrefs.ConvertToJson() # Covnerts the PREFS file into a JSON one
+UserPrefs.ConvertToJson() # Coverts the PREFS file into a JSON one

 ```